pradyunsg/pradyunsg.github.io/index.md

 Hello!

-I am an open source advocate, a polyglot software developer, a [Google Summer of Code 2017 Fellow][gsoc-2017] and in general, a curious person.
+I am an open source advocate, a polyglot software developer, a Python Software Foundation Fellow, a [Google Summer of Code 2017 student][gsoc-2017] and in general, a curious person.

 I enjoy working on improving software systems so that they're more useful, for the humans using them.

-I’m currently working on the tooling for packaging and installing Python based software and libraries; as a member of the [Python Packaging Authority][pypa] and a maintainer of [pip] and [virtualenv].
+Thus, I volunteer my time to work on tooling for packaging and installing Python based software and libraries; as a member of the [Python Packaging Authority][pypa] and a maintainer of [pip] and [virtualenv].
 I am also in the [TOML] Core team.

+I occasionally write at [my blog].

-I am a senior (4th) year undergraduate student (B.Tech.
-Computer Science and Engineering).
-I'm currently looking for 16 weeks internships to do in my final semester in college, that start in early December 2019.
+I'm currently looking for 20+ week internships, for my final semester credits in college, starting in December 2019 or early January 2020.
+If you reckon I'd be a good addition to your team, please reach out.
-<br><small>Last updated on: July 12, 2019</small>
+<br><small>Last updated on: Aug 26, 2019</small>

 You can find me at a lot of places on the internet.
-I sometimes write in [my blog].
 Feel free to reach out, if you'd like to chat.
 I am available to chat over [email] and Twitter.

 {% include social_icons.html %}